vidushi1012/DAA/assignment_3/readme.md

 ---

 ### Theory
-Quaternary search is like binary search, but divides the array into four parts instead of two.
+Quaternary search is just like binary search, but divides the array into four parts instead of two.
 After evenly dividing the array, the three divisors are compared to the input value.
 If it matches the index is returned.
 If not then algorithm check